 Formation of Preferences, Aggregation of Preferences

-Applying CJT to democracy, we can roughly proxy that preferences emerge from available data.
-Assuming people have the perfect lens to the hazy data, the “probability that the correct alternative will win under majority voting converges to the probability that the body of evidence is not misleading.”
-(Franz Dietrich, and Christian List, ‘A Model of Jury Decisions Where All Jurors Have the Same Evidence’)
+Applying CJT to democracy, we can roughly proxy what preferences will emerge from available data.
+Assuming people have a perfect lens to the hazy data, the “probability that the correct alternative will win under majority voting converges to the probability that the body of evidence is not misleading.”
+(Franz Dietrich and Christian List in ‘A Model of Jury Decisions Where All Jurors Have the Same Evidence’)

-While even the probability calculated thence is optimistic – as we know that evidence isn’t same for all jurors, and the lens of most jurors is foggy – it is a good start to thinking about the – what data is available to the jurors, and how it is used by the jurors (citizens), and what are the consequences of different information and ‘analytic lens’ distributions.
+While even the probability calculated thence is optimistic— we know that evidence isn’t same for all jurors, and the lens of most jurors is foggy—it is a good start to thinking about what data is available to the jurors, how it is used by the jurors (citizens), what the consequences are of different information and ‘analytic lens’ distributions.

 It isn’t as much a contention as a prelude to the following conclusion – Any serious engagement with epistemic worthiness as a prime motive in governance will probably mean serious adjustments to the shape and nature of democracy and in all likelihood abandonment of mass democracy.

 The key consideration in CJT is choosing the ‘right’ option from the two on offer.
-Under this system, 51% doesn’t quite differ from 60% or 90% for all yield the same ‘right choice’.
-Politics works differently – presidents tout and base their policy agendas on ‘mandates,’ Congress and Senate have a slew of procedural and legislative rules that buckle under larger numbers.
+Under this system, 51% doesn’t quite differ from 60% or 90% for all yield the same ‘right choice.’
+Politics works differently.
+Presidents tout their ‘mandates,’ and base their policy agendas on them.
+Congress and Senate have a slew of procedural and legislative rules that buckle under larger numbers.
 Thinking about Congress and Senate brings new complications, and here’s why – while the election of each member may be justified by CJT, the benefit produced by elected representatives needs another round of aggregation – without some of the large n benefits of mass democracy.
 Here again, we may note – as McCarty and Poole have relentlessly shown – that the ‘jury’ is extremely ‘non-independent,’ prone to systematic biases, etc. In addition, no longer is choice limited to two – though each choice task can be broken down into a series of Boolean decisions (arriving at the ‘right decision’ in this kind of linear aggregation over choice spectrum will follow a complex function of p(correct choice) for each binary decision.

 “Representation means the making present of something that is nevertheless not literally present.”
 (Pitkin, 1967) In a representative democracy, which, minimally construed, involves a mediating assembly for political decision making, representation, implies an attempt to find the people in assembly’s political decision making.